adriianoo/cookhouse/README.md

 Users should be able to:

 - Successfully register an account and log in
-- Create their own recipes and store them to the personal list
-- Remove recipes from their list
-- Use the edamam API to search for recipes, thereby gaining inspiration
+- Use the search function to look up recipes
 - Log out of their account

 <br />